pantheon-systems/documentation/source/content/guides/custom-upstream/03-manage-dependencies-custom-upstream.md

 reviewed: "2023-06-06"
 ---

-This section provides information on managing dependencies for an existing Custom Upstream.
+This section provides information on how to manage dependencies for an existing Custom Upstream.

-## Managing dependencies

 <Partial file="upstream-management-dependencies.md" />